-by Eva Bartlett

 The process of entering and leaving Gaza is incomparable to anywhere else.
 All borders are closed by Israel and Egypt to all but a small number of the students and ill who need to leave the Strip.
 And now, while the Egyptian-controlled Rafah crossing is temporarily open, unless you have connections, supreme luck, or money to bribe the Egyptian authorities, you’re not getting out.
 This includes most students and the ill holding the necessary paperwork.
 Gaza’s health care system has been decimated by the siege imposed since Hamas was elected in 2006, and from the various Israeli bombings and attacks.
 As a result, there is a chronic depletion of 141 types of vital medicines and shortage of 116 types of medical supplies, says Gaza’s Ministry of Health.
 The lack of specialized equipment and expertise means those with certain health problems go untreated, and those with chronic diseases suffer slow deaths–at least a reported over 370 deaths until now.
 While in Gaza, I met Q, a woman in her fifties with renal failure.

 On 8 June, we try to leave Gaza.
-Emad has a visa to study abroad, and I have an American passport.
+He has a visa to study abroad, and I have an American passport (my Canadian is expired and I refuse to get it renewed via so-called ‘tel aviv’).

 A sea of yellow Mercedes –the 6 door, 8 seaters –clouds the parking lot outside the Gaza terminal.
 Inside the terminal hall, Gaza authorities, with unnecessarily loud voices and frowns glare away those without the stamina to challenge their squints.
 Maybe they have their reasons but to people whose hopes and dreams depend on this border, meeting this unwillingness to help is the beginning of a long, depressing effort to leave that usually ends in failure.